MadeleineKemeny/Scraping2/README.md

 1. Clone the repo to your computer.
 2. Have all the bits and pieces listed above; some are actual downloads, some are simply accessed by running "npm install" in your terminal command line.
-3. Next, either use the Heroku deployed site, or run it from your browser using 'http://localhost:3000'.
+3. Next, you can run it from your own web browser: first, open the folder "Scraping2" in your terminal command line; be sure you've installed Axios, Cheero, Express, Handlebars, MongoDB, and Mongoose; then, type in your terminal command line "npm start".
+Go to your web browser and type in "http://localhost:3000".
+You can also use the [Heroku deployed site](https://sun-times-scraping.herokuapp.com/) if this is sounding too complicated.
 4. Hit the SCRAPE button
 5. Click on the items you'd like to read, and you'll be directed to The Chicago Sun-Times for the full story.
 Additionally, under the article, there is a link to leave your personal take on the article.
 Hit "Submit" to leave your comment.
-And if you write something naughty, you can delete it!
+And if you write a comment--and then change your mind--you can delete it!

 ## Acknowledgements

 Much gratitude to Phil Loy for dropping my cohort into the deep end of these projects AND helping us dog-paddle our way out.
 Isabel Arcones, #1 Tutor of the Digital Age, has had many helpful comments and corrections.
-Adarsh Bhat is a flat-out boss when it comes to writing code.
 Stackflow: you confuse and beguile me... sometimes helpful, sometimes not so much?
 Those crazy kids who developed Bootstrap get all the cake!